zkxjzmswkwl/dlango/README.md

 I want to refrain from using AI assistance for code generation and linting because I enjoy programming.
 I enjoy not knowing and I enjoy figuring it out on my own.
 I acknowledge that this will make the project take longer.
 I'm fine with that.

+# Quickstart
+- build `dlangoadmin` project.
+- place `dlango-admin`/`.exe` in your path.
+- create new project: `dlango-admin createproject --name=projectname`
+- As of writing, the generated project does not start a webserver or provide a convenient way for you to add routes (June 25).
+  - I will fix this tomorrow night.

 # Usage
 Dlango uses code-generated database schemas.